Cigarette (1/3)

-Cigarette is a public artwork by United States artist Tony Smith, located on the grounds of the Albright Knox Art Gallery in Buffalo, NY.
-The work is a minimalist piece of environmental sculpture created by in 1961.
-The sculpture is over 15 feet tall and made of flat planes of steel in a twisted form.
-This is the first in an edition of three (with one artists proof); no. 2 is at MOMA in New York.
+Cigarette is a public artwork by the American artist Tony Smith, located on the grounds of the Albright Knox Art Gallery in Buffalo, New York.
+The work is a minimalist piece of environmental sculpture created in 1961.
+The sculpture is over 15 ft tall and made of flat planes of steel in a twisted form.
+This is the first in an edition of three (with one artists proof); another is at MoMA in New York City.

 A small scale version of the work is in the collection of the Saint Louis Art Museum.